statamic/docs/content/collections/docs/creating-a-starter-kit.md

 ---
 ## Overview

-Starter kit development happens within a real instance of Statamic, just like developing any other Statamic site using your normal, preferred workflows.
+Starter Kit development happens within a real instance of Statamic, just like developing any other Statamic site using your normal, preferred workflows.

-A released Starter Kit package contains **only** the files relevant to the kit itself, and not a full Statamic/Laravel instance.
+A released Starter Kit package contains **only** the files relevant to the Kit itself, and not a full Statamic/Laravel instance.
 Our Import/Export tools will allow you to maintain **only those relevant files**, without having to worry about maintaining the Statamic and underlying Laravel instances as they get updated over time.

 The **Export** command will export all the files and directories you've created or configured to a new location.
 It's this directory that becomes the package, and is the thing you should version control, not the sandbox instance.

 For example, maybe you are creating a pre-built, theme-style Starter Kit, the high-level workflow might look like this:

 1. Create a new Statamic project.
-2. Initialize it as a starter kit:
+2. Initialize it as a Starter Kit:
    ```shell
    php please starter-kit:init
    ```